TrisBits/Install-WinApps/README.md

 # Install-WinApps

-Easily select and batch install common Windows applications.
+A script to easily select and install common Windows applications, which are free or open source.

+Please, consider donating or contributing to any of the open source software you enjoy using.
+Contributing can be as simple as submiting Issues or Feature Requests.

 ## Requirements